thuytrinht4/disaster-response-pipeline/README.md

 In this project, we'll apply data engineering skills to analyze disaster data from [Figure Eight](https://www.figure-eight.com/) t o build a model for an API that classifies disaster messages.

+**Data**: two datasets downloaded from Figure Eight:
-**Data**: we're provided a data set containing real messages that were sent during disaster events.
+1. `data/DisasterMessages.csv`: real messages that were sent during disaster events
+2. `data/DisasterCategories.csv`: lables of which categories each of the message belong to.

 **Output**:
 1. a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

 2. a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.
-Link to the webapp: [To-be-update: Link after deployment]()

 Below are a few screenshots of the web app.
 ![Fig1](images/webapp1.PNG)